All Episodes

 Imagine if NBC brought in a bunch of idiots who had no clue what he was talking about.

-Now I'm not talking about all of you in the audience.
+Now, I'm not talking about all of you in the audience.

 I'm talking about some of these people that are new arrivals here.

-Like obviously this guy, or he's a seminar caller plant.
+Like, obviously, this guy, or he's a seminar caller plant.

-It ain't Blogo who's worried about me, it's Dingy Harry.
+It ain't Blago who's worried about me.

 This guy may even be on Dingy Harry's staff for all I know.